Daily Politics

 The final episode of Daily Politics broadcast was on 24 July 2018.
-On 2 September 2018 it was replaced by Politics Live.
+On 2 September 2018 it was replaced by BBC Politics Live.
 However, the regional opt-out edition, Sunday Politics, continued as a Sunday morning talk show until 27 December 2020.
 The Sunday Politics brand continues to be used in Northern Ireland.

 History

-In 1 September 2000, Greg Dyke, then Director-General of the BBC, ordered a review of political output from the BBC, which was carried out by Fran Unsworth.
+On 1 September 2000, Greg Dyke, then Director-General of the BBC, ordered a review of political output from the BBC, which was carried out by Fran Unsworth.
 This led to a major overhaul of political programming in 2003.
-Several flagship programmes were cancelled, including On the Record, Despatch Box and Westminster Live, and new programmes were launched, including Daily Politics and the Politics Show.Daily Politics first aired on 8 January 2003, presented by Andrew Neil and Daisy Sampson.
-The first show included coverage of Prime Minister's Questions which later became standard in future.
+Several flagship programmes were cancelled, including On the Record, Despatch Box and Westminster Live, and new programmes were launched, including Daily Politics and the Politics Show.

+Daily Politics first aired on Wednesday 8 January 2003, presented by Andrew Neil and Daisy Sampson.
+The first show included coverage of the first 12:00 noon session of Prime Minister's Questions in the House of Commons which later became standard in future.

-In May 2008, the opening titles were re-vamped by Jonathan Spencer, the show's designer, using Adobe Illustrator and Cinema 4D.
+In May 2008, the opening titles were revamped by Jonathan Spencer, the show's designer, using Adobe Illustrator and Cinema 4D.